 But wait, there’s another option you should be aware of!

-With the current economic challenges and changes, more and more providers will allow you to make voluntary repayments to aid you in controlling the balance if needed.
+With the current economic challenges and changes, more and more providers will allow you to make voluntary monthly repayments to control the mortgage balance if needed.

 There are several flexible options, and they offer you the ability to:

 - Pay monthly or ad hoc to help you control your mortgage balance.